 After a drunk driving car accident, it is likely that you are entitled to punitive damages.
 Drunk driving, in and of itself, is grossly negligent.
 When drivers get behind the wheel after drinking, they know there is a chance that their driving will be impaired.
 Knowing that and choosing to drive anyway is negligent.

 However, you still have to prove that the other party was grossly negligent in their actions.
 This is why it’s important to work with a personal injury lawyer.
 Punitive damages are meant to punish the person and / or entity responsible for the accident.
 The amount should be high enough to penalize them for their decisions and to discourage others from engaging in similar behavior.

 How an Attorney Helps Prove Punitive Damages

 In addition, you should also have reasonable expectations of what you may receive as you prepare your personal injury case.
 Texas damage caps are set by the Texas Damage Act.
 Under this law, punitive damages are limited to $200,000 or twice your economic damages plus non-economic damages (capped at $750,000), whichever amount is greater.
 The limits ensure juries cannot simply award excessive damages that leave people in financial ruin.

 No matter the circumstances, your attorney will work with you to prove that you deserve the maximum compensation possible for your losses.
-This may involve highlighting the other party’s history of drunk driving and decision to continue driving while impaired, demonstrating the serious losses you’ve sustained as a result, and proving that their decisions were not simply an error in judgment.
+This may involve highlighting the other party’s history of drunk driving and their decision to continue driving while impaired, demonstrating the serious losses you’ve sustained as a result, and proving that their decisions were not simply an error in judgment.

 Contact The Krist Law Firm Today